 - your cancer tests positive for “PD-L1”

-The approval of TECENTRIQ in these patients is based on a study that measured progression-free survival.
-There is an ongoing study to confirm clinical benefit.
+The approval of TECENTRIQ in these patients is based on a study that measured the amount of time until patients’ disease worsened.
+Continued approval for this use may depend on the results of an ongoing study to confirm benefit.

 A type of lung cancer called small cell lung cancer (SCLC).